 At Liberty Bank for Savings, our Loan Officers will explain all your options to you and help you select the loan type that best fits your needs.

 If you’ve paid off all your debt (and it’s a good practice to do so before buying a home) it is possible you won’t have a credit score when you meet with a Loan Officer.
-That might make you nervous.
-But don’t worry; you can still get a mortgage.

 If you apply for a mortgage without a credit score, you may need to provide additional paperwork for the underwriter to review.